 If your loved one’s death was caused by an intentional act, such as the commission of a crime, then your lawyer may have a more straightforward case to prove that your loved one’s passing was wrongful.
 It is possible that your loved one died because of another person’s negligence, in which case your lawyer may take a different approach to your lawsuit.

-Your lawyer may prove negligence by:
+Your Texas City wrongful death attorney may prove negligence by: